v-hearya/skype-docs/Skype/Trusted-Application-API/samples/AzureWebSamples/readme.md

 a) **Sign in** - Use an account which has azure subscription available to sign in to [quick registration tool](https://aka.ms/skypeappregistration)

 b) **Name of your application** - Set the name to  your desired application name.

-- **App ID URI and Callback uri for your application** - Retrieve the saved URL from the step 3 of **[Prerequsite](#Prerequsite)** and append **/callback** to it, for example: **https://avbridgesample.azurewebsites.net/callback**.
+c) **App ID URI and Callback uri for your application** - Retrieve the saved URL from the step 3 of **[prerequisite](#prerequisite)** and append **/callback** to it, for example: **https://avbridgesample.azurewebsites.net/callback**.
 Set this URL as your application's **Callback uri**.
 You do not need to change the prefilled value of **App ID URI** for these samples.

-c) **Application Permissions** - Select the relevant permissions for sample application.
+d) **Application Permissions** - Select the relevant permissions for sample application.

-d) **Create my application** - This final step successfully registers your application with Azure and generates an Application ID and Client Secret for your application. **Please save  App ID URI, Callback uri, Application ID, and Client Secret somewhere safe for use in the upcoming steps.**
+e) **Create my application** - This final step successfully registers your application with Azure and generates an Application ID and Client Secret for your application. **Please save  App ID URI, Callback uri, Application ID, and Client Secret somewhere safe for use in the upcoming steps.**

 >NOTE: You can optionally manually register your application in Azure Portal, where you will get a Client ID and set an App ID URI.
 Refer to [Registration in Azure Active Directory](https://github.com/OfficeDev/skype-docs/blob/master/Skype/Trusted-Application-API/docs/RegistrationInAzureActiveDirectory.md) for details.

 <a name="Provisioning"></a>
-### 2. Tenant admin consent and Trusted Endpoint creation**
+### 2. Tenant admin consent and Trusted Endpoint creation

 The final application registration step 3 of [quick registration tool](https://aka.ms/skypeappregistration)   includes Tenant Admin consent and Trusted Endpoint setup.